-- (1) Affordable Housing Development Capital Projects - (A) Affordable Housing Development Capital Projects must: - (i) Consist of one or more of the following: - a.
+(1) Affordable Housing Development Capital Projects

+- (A) Affordable Housing Development Capital Projects must: - (i) Consist of one or more of the following: - a.
 New Construction - b.
 Acquisition and Substantial Rehabilitation (including preservation of affordable housing at-risk of conversion to market rate).
 The acquisition must be made through a bona fide sale or transfer from the existing ownership entity to the new ownership entity comprised of a completely disparate ownership structure, which contains no common entity interest at any level of the organizational structure.
 Re-syndication of an Affordable Housing Development is not an eligible Capital Project. - c.
-Conversion of one or more nonresidential structures to residential dwelling units - (ii) Be located within one-half (0.50) mile from a Transit Station/Stop that meets the Project Area transit requirements as defined in Section 102(c) or (d).
-The one-half (0.50) mile is to be measured from any edge of the AHD parcel to the bus stop or pedestrian entrance to a Transit Station/Stop along a walkable route or along a route that will be walkable once the STI/TRA components of the Project are complete.
-If the walkable route is not clearly demonstrated in the submitted supporting documentation, additional clarification may be requested to substantiate compliance with requirements. - (iii) Rental and Homeownership Affordable Housing Developments must include at least 20 percent of the total residential units as Affordable Units, Rental AHD Projects must have an overall Project average affordability of all Restricted Units within the Project no greater than 50 percent represented by Area Median Income (AMI).
+Conversion of one or more nonresidential structures to residential dwelling units. - (ii) Be located within one-half (0.50) mile from a Transit Station/Stop that meets the Project Area transit requirements as defined in Section 102(c) or (d).
+The one-half (0.50) mile is to be measured from any edge of the AHD parcel to the bus stop or pedestrian entrance to a Transit Station/Stop along a pedestrian access route.
+If the route is not already in place at the time of application, the route must be in place by the time a certificate of occupancy is provided.
+The STI/TRA components of the Project can fund this improvement.
+If the pedestrian access route is not clearly demonstrated in the submitted supporting documentation, additional clarification may be requested to substantiate compliance with requirements. - (iii) Rental and Homeownership Affordable Housing Developments must include at least 20 percent of the total residential units as Affordable Units.
+Rental AHD Projects must have an overall Project average affordability of all Restricted Units within the Project no greater than 50 percent represented by Area Median Income (AMI).
+There is no requirement regarding overall Project average affordability of all Restricted Units for homeownership AHDs.
 Average affordability means the total number of Restricted Units multiplied by each restricted affordability level divided by the total Restricted Units.
-For example, for a 30-unit Project with 10 units restricted to 40 percent and 10 units restricted to 60 percent AMI the calculation of the average affordability would be as follows:

-10 units @ 40% AMI is 10 x 40 = 400 10 units @ 60% AMI is 10 x 60 = 600 and

-1,000/20 total Restricted Units = average affordability of 50%
+For example, for a 30-unit Project with 10 units restricted to 40 percent and 10 units restricted to 60 percent AMI the calculation of the average affordability would be as follows: - a.
+10 units @ 40% AMI is 10 x 40 = 400 - b.
+10 units @ 60% AMI is 10 x 60 = 600 - c.
+400 + 600 = 1,000; - d.
+1,000/20 total Restricted Units = average affordability of 50%.
+And;